milesdwilliams15/milesdwilliams15.github.io/research.md

 **Peer Reviewed Publications (Ordered by Publication Date)**

-[3] "How Reducing Documentation Burdens Impacts Equity in Program Access: The Case of Small Business Covid-19 Relief Funding."
-(Forthcoming) With Elizabeth Bell and Heather Kappes in *Public Administration Review*.
+[3] ["How Reducing Documentation Burdens Impacts Equity in Program Access: The Case of Small Business Covid-19 Relief Funding."](https://onlinelibrary.wiley.com/doi/epdf/10.1111/puar.13722) (2023) With Elizabeth Bell and Heather Kappes in *Public Administration Review*: 1-22.

 [2] ["Gender in the Pulpit: The Differences in Speaking Style for Men and Women."](http://ryanburge.net/wp-content/uploads/2019/06/JCR_Burge_Williams.pdf) (2019) With Ryan Burge in *The Journal of Communication and Religion* 42(1): 63-82.